as-ideas/recruitment-tests-public/frontend/frontend.md

    * Add a "Create-View" to the universe site where you can add a new universe.
 Each universe should have a unique id.
    * Add a "Details-View" to the universe where you display only the stars from this universe
    * Add a "Create-Star-View" in the details view where you can add a star to the universe.
-A start can only be added to an existing universe.
+A star can only be added to an existing universe.
    * Add a "Delete-Button" to the details view where you can delete a star.